Your overall pattern

 - Safety Timeout: Create a code word with your family.
 If you say it, you must leave the room immediately for 20 minutes.
 No last words.
 Walk away to protect them and yourself.

 - Cold Water: Splash ice-cold water on your face when you feel the "red mist."
-This triggers the "Mammalian Dive Reflex" and physically forces your heart rate down.
+This triggers your body's rapid cool-down reflex and helps lower your heart rate.

 Longer-term directions

-- Professional Support is Crucial: At this level, self-help tips are often not enough.
-A therapist specializing in Anger Management or CBT is not a punishment—it is a toolkit.
-They can help you rewire the automatic "threat detection" in your brain.
+- Structured Support Is Crucial: At this level, self-help tips are often not enough.
+A coach specializing in anger skills is not a punishment.
+It is a practical toolkit that can help you rewire your automatic "threat detection" patterns.

-- Underlying Causes: Often, severe anger covers up deep hurt, trauma, or depression (especially in men).
+- Underlying Causes: Often, severe anger covers up deep hurt, old wounds, or low mood (especially in men).
 Exploring what lies beneath the anger is the path to freedom.

 Disclaimer and when to seek help

-Please read carefully: This result indicates a significant level of anger that may pose risks to your health, career, or relationships.
-If you have ever felt the urge to harm yourself or others, please contact a crisis helpline or a mental health professional immediately.
-This test is not a diagnosis, but a strong signal that professional support is needed.
+Please read carefully: This result indicates a significant level of anger that may pose risks to your wellness, career, or relationships.
+If you have ever felt the urge to harm yourself or others, please contact a trusted local support line immediately.
+This test is not a conclusion, but a strong signal that guided support can help.